- Assistant Professor

 - Overcoming the Cancer Treatment Resistance

-Professional StatementThe core question our lab wants to answer is how the epigenetic factors dynamically regulate the cell fate decision and the response to external stimulation.
-Our final goal is to apply the fundamental knowledge for curing human diseases, such as cancer.
+Professional StatementThe core question we want to answer is how the epigenetic factors dynamically regulate the cell fate decision and the response to external stimulation, specifically underlying cancer therapeutic resistance.
+Our final goal is to apply the fundamental knowledge for curing human diseases.
 Cancer is a systems biological disease.
 The tumor is a complex and robust biological system.
-Although we have developed powerful weapons such as chemotherapies, molecularly targeted therapies, and immunotherapies to kill cancer cells, the cancer treatment resistance is still the pressing challenge in current cancer research and treatment.
+Although we have developed powerful weapons such as chemotherapies, molecularly targeted therapies and immunotherapies to kill cancer cells, cancer treatment resistance is still a pressing challenge in current cancer research and treatment.
 Although acquired resistance can be developed by genetic mutations of tumor cells during treatment, it could also be due to many non-genetic factors such as activation of compensatory signaling pathways or stimuli-response epigenetic regulatory processes.
 Epigenetic regulatory processes in mammals, such as DNA methylations and histone modifications, are pivotal for controlling cellular functions.
 The profound alterations of DNA methylation (5mC) and histone modifications are common signatures in most types of cancer.
-Recently, using 2nd generation high-throughput sequencing, about 50% of human cancers were found to harbor mutations in the epigenetic regulatory enzymes which are involved in chromatin organization.
-Meanwhile, the vast efforts were devoted to developing the drugs or small molecules by targeting epigenetic regulators, which can manipulate epigenomic modifications (such as HDACs for H3K27ac or DNMTs for DNA 5mC) in cancer cells to alter the activity of the responsive genes.
+Meanwhile, vast efforts were devoted to developing the drugs or small molecules by targeting epigenetic regulators, which can manipulate epigenomic modifications (such as HDACs for H3K27ac or DNMTs for DNA 5mC) in cancer cells to alter the activity of the responsive genes.
 However, the underlying molecular mechanisms of cancer epigenetics are still elusive.

-In previous work, I discovered a novel DNA modification “N6-methyladenine” (6mA, a DNA methylation that had never been detected in mammals before) with SMRT-ChIP (3rd generation single-molecule real-time sequencing with native ChIP samples) in mouse ES cells.
+In previous work, I discovered a novel DNA modification “N6-methyladenine” (6mA, DNA methylation that had never been identified in mammals before) with SMRT-ChIP (3rd-generation single-molecule real-time sequencing with native ChIP samples) in mouse embryonic stem cells.
 We also identified ALKBH1 as the major demethylase of DNA 6mA.
-Very recently, we pinpointed that 6mA level is ultra-high in glioblastoma stem cells and high-grade glioblastoma (GBM) patient’s samples.
-In contrast, the 6mA’s abundance is much lower in the differentiated GBM cells or low-grade GBM patient’s samples.
+In 2018, we pinpointed that the 6mA is elevated in glioblastoma stem cells and high-grade glioblastoma (GBM) patient samples.
+In contrast, the 6mA’s abundance is much lower in the non-stem-like GBM cells or low-grade GBM patient samples.
 Furthermore, the demethylase ALKBH1 appears to regulate hypoxia response genes which were well-known for driving the drug resistance in GBM.
-Based on these discoveries, I hypothesize that DNA 6mA might be a driver epigenetic mutation and its regulators could constitute an essential pathway which manipulates cancer treatment resistance.
-The DNA 6mA’s readers, writers, or erasers, could be defined as new cancer dependencies which could be targeted to bypass the resistance and enhance the cancer therapies.
+Based on these discoveries, we hypothesize that DNA 6mA might be a driver epigenetic mutation and its regulators could constitute an essential pathway that manipulates cancer therapeutic resistance.
+The DNA 6mA’s readers, writers or erasers, could be novel targets that could be targeted to bypass the resistance and boost the current therapies.

 In our lab, we focus on the research projects to explore novel epigenetic regulatory processes and identify new epigenomic targets of the treatment-resistant cancerous cells with holistic approaches (genomics, genetics, biochemistry, systems biology and high-throughput screening).
-With the adapted single-molecule SMRT sequencing, single-cell sequencing and optimized CRISPR/Cas9 screening approaches, we will explore new cancer dependencies with the novel DNA or histone modifications in different model systems.
+With the adapted single-molecule SMRT sequencing, single-cell sequencing and customized CRISPR/Cas9 screening approaches, we will explore new epigenetic players in cancer model systems

 - Wu T, Liu Y, et al "Histone variant H2A.X deposition pattern serves as a functional epigenetic mark for distinguishing the developmental potentials of iPSCs."
 Cell Stem Cell.
 2014 15 : 281-294.